mtgovern/Night-In/README.md

 As a person who is scared of the coronavirus, I want to go to a website where I can find a movie, recipe and a drink so that I don't have to intereact with the public.

 ### Future Improvements:
-* Find a movie API that will allow us to search by the plot of a movie
+* Find a movie API that will allows to search by the plot of a movie
 * Find an API that has the ability to search for specific drinks or by ingredient